KeleCant/Startup/startup/README.md

-# simon-html
+# startup

-This deliverable demonstrates the use of basic HTML elements for structure, basic formatting, input, output, links, and drawing.
+This will hold the files for my Server